-Debbie Huntsman – Vice President
+Captain Debbie Huntsman — Immediate Past President

 Joan Thayer grew up in Marblehead, MA, where she began sailing in an after school program in the fourth grade.
 Joan enjoys racing in one-design boats and has owned a 210, Shields, Sonar and a Rhodes 19.

 Over the years, Joan has been involved with sailing at the local, regional and national level.
-She is a member of the Corinthian Yacht Club and its race committee, MASS Bay Sailing, US Sailing and Beverly-Marblehead Sail & Power Squadron.
-She joined NWSA in 1995 and co-chaired the inaugural Boston AdventureSail® in 1996.
-Joan has co-chaired the Women’s Sailing Conference since 2001.
-Joan joined the Board in 2000.
-She has been treasurer, vice president and is the immediate past president.
+She is a member of the Corinthian Yacht Club and its race committee, MASS Bay Sailing, US Sailing and America’s Boating Club Beverly-Marblehead Sail & Power Squadron.
+Joan chaired the Centennial Marblehead Race Week in 1989 and received the Massachusetts Bay Distinguished Service to Sailing Award that year.

 Thayer has been active in NWSA since 1995.
 She co-chaired the inaugural Boston AdventureSail® in 1996 and has been the force behind the Women’s Sailing Conference from 2001 through 2019.
 Thayer became a Board member in 2000 retiring in 2018.
 She has served as treasurer, vice president and as president.